SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 ## Call expansion

 Checks and expands arguments and turns rest arguments into CONSes.

-If functions are unknown, calls of \*> are generated, which are expensive.
+For unknown functions, calls to \*> (APPLY) are generated, which are expensive.
-Re-compiling a file after a function became known is correcting that.
+Re-compiling a file if a missing functions was added fixes that.

 ## Expression expansion

-**The exit point of the front end.**  Breaks up nested function calls into a list of single statement assignments to new temporary variables.
+**The exit point of the front end.**  Breaks up nested function calls into lists of single statement assignments with the help of temporary variables that are added.
+Most temporaries will be removed again during optimization.

 It does nothing for our COUNTDOWN example, so let's take a look at this nested function call and what it's being transformed into:

 ~~~
+; Before expression expansion:
 (fun1 arg1 (fun2 (fun3) (fun4)) (fun5))

+; After expression expansion:
 (%= %2 (fun3))
 (%= %3 (fun4))
 (%= %1 (fun2 2 3)